-Dependence Treatment dependence who initiated 1
+Dependence Treatment donondonco who initiated

-Dependence Treatment (IET-BH) treatment through inpatient AOD Engago
+Dependence Treatment (IET-BH) dependence who initiated treatment through inpatient AOD Engago

 (IEI-BH) admission, outpatient visit, IOP Engage 18.5%

-encounter, or partial 10.370
+encounter, or partial 10.570

 hospitalization within 14 days of

 diagnosis OR initiated treatment

 and had 2+ services with a

 diagnosis of AOD within 30 days

 of the initiation visit

 Increase the number of

 Follow-Up After individuals identifying as African

 Hospitalization for Mental American who received follow- TBD All LRE Annual

 Illness (FUH) up services within 30 days of

 discharge from inpatient

-hospitalization . Ļ
+hospitalization -

-EFFICIENCY - the resources required to achieve desired outcomes for persons serve ed 1
+EFFICIENCY - the resources required to achieve desired outcomes for persons serve ed

 At least 95% of consumers

-Follow-up to discharge discharged from SUD detox 050/ aup MDHHS
+Follow-up to discharge discharged from SUD detox 0 = 0 ( MDHHS

 from SUD detox episodes will receive follow-up < 95% SUD (MMBPIS) Quarterly

-SUD treatment within 7 days of C - J
+SUD treatment within 7 days of ()

 discharge.

 Consumers discharged from

-Follow-up to discharge inpatient hospitalization
+Follow-up to discharge inpatient hospitalization All MDHHS

-from inpatient episodes will receive follow-up < 95% All MDHHS Quarterly
+from inpatient episodes will receive follow-up < 95% Quarterly

-hospitalization care with a mental health \$ 5570 7.111 (MMBPIS) Quarterry
+hospitalization care with a mental health \$ 5570 1111 (MMBPIS) Quarterry

 nospitalization professional within 7 days of

 discharge.

 Consumers receive regular Consumers receive at least one

 services throughout their face-to-face service every 30 days 100% All HW Ongoing

 treatment episode

-SATISFACTION - persons se rved and other stakeholders are satisfi ed with their exp perience of care -
+SATISFACTION - persons ser rved and other stakeholders are satisfi ied with their exp perience of care

 Consumers will report overall MDHHS,

 Experience of Care satisfaction with services based > 95% All CARF, Ongoing

-on responses to satisfaction 5070 ССВНС, 011801118
+on responses to satisfaction ССВНС, ongoing

 surveys HW

-BUSINESS FUNCTIONS
+BUSINESS FUNCTIONS 1 1

-HealthWest will achieve an
+HealthWest will achieve an 0751

 CMHSP Site Review overall score above 95% on the > 95% n/a LRE Annual

 final site review report for FY22.

 100% of Medicaid claims

 Medicaid Verification selected for verification will be

 Results supported by source 100% All LRE Quarterly

 Results documentation, resulting in zero

 recoupments.

 At least 95% of required BHTEDS

-BHTEDS completeness At least 95% of required BHTEDS records will be submitted and > 95% All MDHHS Ongoing
+BHTEDS completeness records will be submitted and > 95% All MDHHS Ongoing

-BHTEDS completeness At least 95% of required BHTEDS records will be submitted and accepted, for all record types. > 95% All MDHHS Ongoing
+accepted, for all record types.

-- At least 95% of required BHTEDS records will be submitted and > 95% All MDHHS Ongoing
+Timolinoss of vonort 100% of required report

-BHTEDS completeness Timeliness of report submissions At least 95% of required BHTEDS records will be submitted and accepted, for all record types. > 95% All n/a MDHHS HW Ongoing Ongoing
+Timeliness of report submissions will be submitted on 100% n/a HW Ongoing

+submissions time. -

+3001113310113 time.